grafiszti/ollama_local_coder/README.md

 # Ollama Coder
-A Docker-based setup for running Ollama locally with GPU acceleration, optimized for use as a local LLM provider in Cursor IDE.
+A Docker-based setup for running Ollama locally with GPU acceleration, optimized for use as a local LLM provider in Zed editor.

 ## Features
-- 🚀 **GPU Acceleration**: Configured for NVIDIA GPUs with optimized settings
+- **GPU Acceleration**: Configured for NVIDIA GPUs with optimized settings
-- 🐳 **Docker Compose**: Easy setup and management
+- **Docker Compose**: Easy setup and management
-- 💻 **Cursor Integration**: Ready to use as a local LLM in Cursor
+- **Cursor Integration**: Ready to use as a local LLM in Cursor
-- ⚡ **Optimized Performance**: Pre-configured with flash attention and GPU tuning
+- **Optimized Performance**: Pre-configured with flash attention and GPU tuning
-- 🔧 **Simple Management**: Makefile commands for common tasks
+- **Simple Management**: Makefile commands for common tasks

 ## Prerequisites
 - Docker and Docker Compose installed